tusharojha/AnonymousChats/README.md

 # Anonymous Chats
 [![license](https://img.shields.io/github/license/mashape/apistatus.svg)](https://github.com/tusharojha/AnonymousChats)  &nbsp;&nbsp;

 Anonymous chat room, where no history will ever be created of your conversations.
+You can chat realtime with friends for free :)

 Developed using Node.JS and Socket.io.